Libby Weaver

 Libby Weaver is an Australian biochemist who is an author, speaker and founder of the food-based supplement range, Bio Blends.

 Weaver founded Bio Blends, a nutritional supplement range.

-Weaver has spoken on television and radio as an authoritative figure in the health and wellness industry..
+Weaver has spoken on television and radio as an authoritative figure in the health and wellness industry.

-Born in Tamworth, New South Wales, she spoke at TedxQueenstown in 2014 on the topic of ‘The pace of modern life versus our cavewoman biochemistry’.
+Born in Tamworth, New South Wales, she spoke at TedxQueenstown in 2014 on the topic of 'The pace of modern life versus our cavewoman biochemistry'.

+In 2017, some of her books were recalled including 20,000 copies of her book What Am I Supposed to Eat?, because she used the derogatory term "mongolism" and she was accused of plagiarism.